Skip to main content

 “That you mentioned the company before us.
 Why are you in a hurry?”
 Pratap watched his mother keenly.

-“Because your reputation in the circles is enough to not bag you a good alliance and Chetna despite your rudeness has taken a liking to you.
-Her parents have connections that will help you in the future and it is time we put our PR to good use.”
+“Because your reputation in the circles is enough to not bag you a good alliance, and Chetna, despite your rudeness, has taken a liking to you.
+Her parents have connections that will help you in the future, and it is time we put our PR to good use.”
 Pratap inhaled as she walked away.
 Perhaps this was for the best.
-He was honest with Chetna about not being emotionally available and she persists in marrying him.
+He was honest with Chetna about not being emotionally available, and she persisted in marrying him.
 He wondered why.
 His heart ached as he suddenly remembered Ajabdeh’s words.
-He now needed to do one last thing and apologize to Ajabdeh.
+He now needed to do one last thing and apologise to Ajabdeh.

 Pratap dialled her number for the hundredth time to find it switched off.
 He wished to find Ajabdeh and clear his misunderstandings before she found out about his engagement.
 He grunted.
 What had he done?
 How could he not think before he said what he said?
 He remembered how his therapist said jealousy always came with possessiveness and lack of trust.
-None of those traits were healthy for a good relationship.
+None of those traits was healthy for a good relationship.
 No wonder he messed up.
 Even the word relationship made him feel scared.
-But he needed to apologize to her and he needed to do it right.
-He tried to visit the office only to find out she had left the job.
+But he needed to apologise to her and he needed to do it right.
+He tried to visit the office, only to find out she had left the job.
 Nobody knew where she worked any more.
 The home address he found in his company database was also that of an old rented apartment she no longer stayed at.
-His number was blocked and she had unfollowed him on social media.
+His number was blocked, and she had unfollowed him on social media.
 Pratap was clueless about how to find her.
-It was almost three months and Jaivanta was ready to make the big engagement announcement soon.
+It had been almost three months, and Jaivanta was ready to make the big engagement announcement soon.

 Popular posts from this blog